Grilled Mexican Street Corn

 And one of our favorites is Mexican street corn, or traditionally known as Elote.

 “Grilled corn?
 That sounds like a side to me,” you might be saying to yourself.
 That’s true, if you just plan on spreading butter on it, this would be a pretty boring appetizer.
 But elote is so much more.
 Elote is all about the toppings.
 Which is why it’s such a great pre-dinner campfire activity.

-Traditionally served as a street food in Mexico, typical elote toppings include: mayonnaise, crema, crumbled Cojita cheese, salt, chili powder, lime juice.
-But really you can add anything you like.
 For the elote featured here, we mixed chili powder, salt, and mayo into a spicy spread.
-We then topped our corn with crumbled Cojita cheese and chopped cilantro.
+We then topped our corn with crumbled Cotija cheese and chopped cilantro.

 It’s a simple appetizer to make and a great pre-dinner activity.
 Maybe you want a late afternoon snack?
 Maybe you want to give your kids something to do so they stop throwing rocks at the fire?
 Either way, elote is a great option.